-How to install OS maps on your mobile device
+How to install either OS maps or Memory Map Navigator on your mobile device

-Install one of the free Apps and Buy or Subscribe to Maps
+Install one of the free Apps and Trial, Buy or Subscribe to Maps

 We've been users of Memory Map since they pioneered the technology and we still use this software on both Windows and Android.
 Memory Map allows you to try out a map for 30 days free of charge so it's also a good way of borrowing a set of maps just for your holiday.